-Formerly known as unrestricted or discretionary, this permanent fund seeks to preserve the quality of life in Calumet, Outagamie, Shawano and Waupaca counties and the Neenah-Menasha area of Winnebago county.
+Formerly known as unrestricted or discretionary, this permanent fund seeks to preserve the quality of life in Calumet, Outagamie, Shawano and Waupaca counties and the Neenah-Menasha area of Winnebago County.
 Our Bright Idea Fund combines dollars from generous donors who believe in giving in ways that address ever-changing community needs together.
-The fund awards three kinds of grants (Discovery, Spark and Bright Idea Forum) in five focus areas, each with specific priorities.
+The fund awards grants through application and review processes (including Discovery, Spark and Bright Idea Forum) that align with our five focus areas, each with specific priorities.
 See our current fiscal year 2018-2019 grant recipients.
 About 5% of all grants awarded from within the Community Foundation each year come from the Bright Idea Fund.

 The Bright Idea Fund:

 - Combines gifts from generous donors who chose to have their funds work together to address community problems and opportunities.
 Want to join them?
 Learn how.

 - Is informed by community-based data found in research such as the Fox Cities LIFE Study.

 - Engages staff, board members and volunteers representing diverse professional, personal and community backgrounds when making grant decisions.

 We review ideas based on these focus areas and priorities.

 Purpose: To enhance appreciation of and participation in visual, musical, performing and literary arts, history and other cultural experiences.

 - PRIORITY 1: Increasing access and inclusion — Create thoughtful ways to include people who ordinarily do not or cannot participate.